elithper/michaelhoward.kiwi/content/about.md

 When not hunched over my computer at home, you can catch me hunched over my computer in a local cafe.

 Code referenced on this blog (including the blog itself) can be found at <https://git.sr.ht/~elithper/>

-I like to keep track of things with lists.
-Short-form updates are posted at <https://lists.michaelhoward.kiwi>